-When it comes to the browser domain, there are quite a few noteworthy names that could pop up in your mind.
-The likes of Google Chrome, Microsoft Edge, Apple Safari, and a plethora of other Chromium-based browsers are all enjoying decent market share.
+There are quite a few notable names that could pop up in your mind regarding the browser domain.
+The likes of Google Chrome, Microsoft Edge, Apple Safari, and many other Chromium-based browsers are all enjoying decent market share.

 Along the same lines, Opera browser and Mozilla Firefox have also carved out a niche segment of a loyal fanbase.
 Being the earliest entries in the browser segment, they have usually been a trustworthy name to fall upon.
 While Opera could pride upon its plethora of customization, Mozilla is well known for its privacy-centric approach.